 The result is an aural illusion whereby the signal sounds as though it is shifting in pitch, even though it stays consistently in tune.
-Vibrato is pitch specific and does not naturally affect the volume parameters.
-In essence, tremolo affects an audio signal’s pitch parameters, whereas tremolo focuses solely on generating changes in volume and amplitude of a signal.
+Vibrato is pitch-specific and does not naturally affect the volume parameters.
+In essence, tremolo affects an audio signal’s pitch parameters, whereas tremolo focuses solely on generating changes in the volume and amplitude of a signal.

 Audiority’s Tube Modulator features a wide range of spatial and dynamic effects, including vibrato.

 The plugin hosts a healthy handful of emulations of classic analog effects units from the late 1950s and early 1960’s psychedelia eras.
 The user interface is straightforward to understand and centers around an attractive X-Y scope that gives you real-time feedback on your signal modulations.